How to Write a LinkedIn Summary That Gets You Noticed (Examples Included)

 For one, it boosts your visibility in both Google and LinkedIn searches.
 If someone is looking for a specific profile and your summary includes relevant keywords, you’ll show up in their results.

-Secondly, it helps you build your personal brand and tell your story—allowing you to stand out in a crowded space.
+Secondly, it helps you build your personal brand and tell your story, allowing you to stand out in a crowded space.

-1. Start with a strong hook
+1. Write a strong hook

-2. Introduce yourself with purpose
+2. Introduce yourself

 Once you have their attention, introduce yourself.